UsatiyNyan/serious-meta-library/README.md

 # serious-meta-library
 For serious programmers.

-## serious project structure
+## v1 API

+- "sl/meta/traits.hpp"
+    - unique: inheritance tags and concepts for default c-tors and assignment op-s
+    - constructible, count_fields: field counting for aggregate types
+    - concept, is_specialization: compile-time checks

 - "sl/meta/string.hpp"
     - string that can be used as template parameter
 - "sl/meta/tuple.hpp"
     - tie_as_tuple for structs, see tests for more examples
     - different flavours of for_each in tuple
-- "sl/meta/traits.hpp"
-    - concepts and compile-time checks
 - "sl/meta/lifetime.hpp"
     - stack-based resource lifetime management
     - correct pointer forwarding